hdShang/arxiv-daily/docs/cs-RO/2025-12-06/papers/251206387v1-beyond-model-jailbreak-systematic-dissection-of-the-ten-deadlysins-i.md

 ---
 layout: default
-title: Beyond Model Jailbreak: Systematic Dissection of the "Ten DeadlySins" in Embodied Intelligence
+title: "Beyond Model Jailbreak: Systematic Dissection of the \"Ten DeadlySins\" in Embodied Intelligence"
 ---

 # Beyond Model Jailbreak: Systematic Dissection of the "Ten DeadlySins" in Embodied Intelligence